GovAlta/adsp-monorepo/docs/services/form-service.md

 ## Concepts
 ### Form definition
 Form definition describes a type of form including the allowed applicant and assessor roles and whether anonymous applicants are permitted.
+Form definitions are configured in the [configuration service](configuration-service.md) under the `platform:form-service` namespace and name.

 ### Form
 Form represents a particular instance of an application including the information entered by the *applicant*.
 Each form is associated with a *definition* and has a status.
 Statuses represent the lifecycle steps of the form and include: Draft, Locked, Submitted, and Archived.